Product Questions & Ordering

 How do I return/exchange my Western Mountaineering product?

 Returns/exchanges directly back to Western Mountaineering are only eligible for products purchase on this website.
 If you purchased your item through one of our dealers, please contact that store for their return/exchange policy.
 If you purchased from our website and would like to return/exchange, please email support@westernmountaineering.com with your name, original order #, and reason for returning/exchanging.
+Any customized items including overfills are not eligible for returns or exchanges.
 Please make sure the item(s) are in new condition and unused, with all original components (stuff sack, storage bag, etc.)

 What is covered under warranty?